Skip to content

 Hiring Preference for Veterans in Oklahoma

-Oklahoma veteran benefits include hiring preference to honorably discharged veterans, surviving spouses, and spouses of disabled veterans.
-Applicants must be able to perform the duties required of the position.
+Oklahoma VA benefits include hiring preference to honorably discharged veterans, surviving spouses, and spouses of disabled veterans.
+Applicants must be able to perform the duties required for the position.

 If an employer is administering an examination prior to hiring, the employer must add the following percentages to their passing scores: